When Anger Feels Scary

 In the first several years of marriage, I tried hard to be as low-need as possible.
 I wanted to be a selfless wife, but I often thought that meant not having needs.
 The more I contained my needs, the more I felt disconnected from Nano.
 Anger would find ways to come out of me—it just didn’t look like anger and it always came out sideways.

 Now, Nano has seen more of my anger than anyone else combined.
-The more I search for healthier ways to express my anger to him—and the more we work through those moments—the more I feel connected to him.
+The more I search for healthier ways to listen to my anger and express my need—and the more we work through those moments—the more I feel connected to him.
 Marriage is the biggest place where I’ve seen good things come from learning to work with my anger.

-I’ve also seen hard things come when anger is not expressed.
+I’ve also seen hard things come when anger is ignored.

-In that situation, I felt heartbroken by the silence.
+In those situations, I’ve felt heartbroken by the silence.
 The unspoken needs.

 My own struggles with anger help me understand this better.